octetsplicer/RHUBARBCIPHER/README.md

 When run in encrypt mode (`-e` or `--encrypt`), RHUBARBCIPHER should produce an encrypted data file as well as 10 keys (5 of which are required for recovery).
 If a decoy file was specified, 10 decoy keys will also be generated (5 of which are required for recovery of the decoy data).

-When run in decrypt mode (`-e` or `--decrypt`), RHUBARBCIPHER should produce a decrypted data file upon successful decryption.
+When run in decrypt mode (`-d` or `--decrypt`), RHUBARBCIPHER should produce a decrypted data file upon successful decryption.

 For example, if one were to encrypt a file called `test` with a file called `test_decoy` specified as the decoy, and output everything into the current working directory, they could use the following command: